abhilipsasahoo03/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-A simple Rock-Paper-Scissors game in Java.
+A simple script in Java to implement the Rock-Paper-Scissors game

 ## About the game: